 These two sections show the unavoidable weakness in the book’s balance: far more is known about the latter than the former, and so Liz has to roam more widely around mainland Europe (where, obviously, the Saxons and Vikings came from) to pull out what is known about their practices, while only needing to remain in the English West Country to describe Wiccan beliefs.
 I would have liked to have read more on regional variations in modern pagan practice, and to have gained a stronger sense of the range of modern pagan practice in Britain.
 Liz is careful to acknowledge issues of cultural appropriation when white people borrow and use practices from, for example, Voudou and African animistic rites, but she does not explore the history of these beliefs in the UK, beyond acknowledging that they are present.
 No doubt this is because so many modern sources exist for browsing through: the list of further reading is short but very accessible, and the references cited are detailed and offer further many routes for investigation.

 What will you learn from this book?
-That Viking pagan practices could be horrible to modern sensibilities (at least one of the primary sources Liz quotes is potentially triggering), and that British belief in the efficacy of magic at ground level seems to have survived against all civic, legal and military oppression for centuries.
-Magical practitioners did not all go for personality cults, though many of the twentieth-century leaders certainly did.
-Herne the Hunter was almost certainly a casual invention by Shakespeare, was revised into a ghost in the nineteenth century, and then mutated into the Horned God in the later twentieth century, helped by popular fantasy fiction.
+That Viking pagan practices could be horrible to modern sensibilities (at least one of the primary sources Liz quotes is potentially triggering), and that British belief in the efficacy of magic at ground level seems to have survived despite civic, legal and military oppression for centuries.
+Magical practitioners did not all go for personality cults, though many of the twentieth-century leaders did.
+Herne the Hunter was almost certainly a casual invention by Shakespeare, revised into a ghost in the nineteenth century, and then mutated into the Horned God in the later twentieth century, helped by popular fantasy fiction.
 Freemasonry and the Hermetic Order of the Golden Dawn borrowed a great deal of their rituals.
 The main fact I came away with is that ritual practice has been borrowed and shared over the centuries in a most promiscuous way, indicating that humans rely on it constantly for worship and supplication, of and to whoever they feel moved to ask.
 Can humans worship without ritual?
-They certainly can and do (Druids do, as do Buddhists), but the attraction of ritual is strong.
+They certainly can and do (Druids do, as do Buddhists, also Quakers), but the attraction of ritual is strong.
 Liz is quite clear that social interaction, the satisfaction of a completed work done right, and the positive psychological effect of group engagement in shared ritual practice can be a very good thing.

 Miracles of Our Own Making is a terrific history, with many nuggets of useful and surprising information concealed on every page.
 The Appendices give practical information on modern magical tools and rituals, and some very sound advice on how to recognise malign cult activity.
 It’s a resource to hunt something down in, and an intriguing work to dip into.
 Highly recommended.